Timothy-Flavin/Timothy-Flavin/README.md

 ### Hello mysterious profile viewer 👋

-- 🔭 **I’m currently working on:** Internal Web apps for WWT, My Game: "The Path We Traveled", Project Euler problems 1-100, and a PoseNet based ML model exercise form.
+- 🔭 **I’m currently working on:** EvaluWeight's Website/Mobile app, My Game: "The Path We Traveled", Project Euler problems 1-100, and a PoseNet based ML model exercise form.
-- 🌱 **I’m currently learning** Tensorflow/Keras, Cache efficient practices in C++, Hapi.js, Oracle PL/SQL and everything else ;)
+- 🌱 **I’m currently learning** Tensorflow/Keras, Cache efficient practices in C++, Node.js, Clojure and everthing else ;)
 - 👯 **I’m looking to collaborate** on an arduino project using a robot arm I built this summer.
 The idea is to make the arm draw pictures with a marker based on a dithering algorithm.
-- 🤔 **I’m looking for help with** server side developement, mobile developement and computer security.
+- 🤔 **I’m looking for help with** mobile developement, Pytorch and computer security.
 - 💬 **Ask me about Game Engine** developement, Machine learning / Data science, and UI/Api end developement.
 - 📫 **How to reach me:** Timothy.C.Flavin@gmail.com
 - ⚡ **Fun fact:** I like to rock climb and swim in my free time.